 Know the symptoms

 Common early symptoms of meningitis vary depending on a person’s age – they can appear in any order and some may not appear at all.
-They are very similar to a lot of other conditions so if you're unsure, follow your instincts and seek medical advice as soon as you can.
+They are very similar to a lot of other conditions so if you're unsure, follow your instincts, and seek medical advice as soon as you can.

-Symptoms of meningitis in babies and toddlers (under 5 years)1,2
+Symptoms of meningitis in babies and toddlers1,2

 content card